Seeed-Studio/wiki-documents/docs/AIoTs_GPS_state_tester.md

-# LoRa Node with AIoTs_GPS_state_tester
+# LoRa Node with AIoTs GPS state tester on Wio Terminal

 ## Introduction

 The AIoTs GPS & state tester is basic on Wio Terminal Chassis-LoRa-E5 and GNSS to develop.
 It compares with the traditional IoTs has more conciseness and intelligence.
 The traditional one basically just receives some data then does a command action regardless of the data whether is correct.
 And yet the AIoTs using neural network algorithm is able to filter the useless data to get the correct ones.

 In this project, it will be used a built-in 3 axis accelerometer sensor and the neural network algorithm to build up an intelligent recognition system.
 Based on the movement of Wio Terminal, it can show you its state in real-time.
 Generally, the example project here included three trained states which are Stop(WT idle state), Turn(rolling-over WT device), and Wave(take WT to wave your hand).
 It is encouraged that you go to [Edge Impulse](https://www.edgeimpulse.com/) website to add more training action.